ais-climber/a-la-mode/README.md

 # Neural Semantics
 A neuro-symbolic interface, intended for both **model extraction** (extracting knowledge from a net) as well as **model building** (building a net from a knowledge base).
 The name comes from the core idea -- that the internal dynamics of neural networks can be used as formal semantics of knowledge bases.

+**NOTE:** This program is currently **very much in development**, and many of the planned features involve significant research efforts (this is my PhD).
+So what the program can do right now is somewhat limited.

 ![image](https://user-images.githubusercontent.com/7096372/168408611-afc0ed06-ade7-4854-98f8-e8d564765c33.png)

 ## :heavy_check_mark: Supported Features: